Medieval Scandinavian architecture: Stave churches

 Stave churches were used for Christian gatherings in the Norse region after the Christianization of Scandinavia.
 The roofs were often multi-layered, and they usually had a tower or spire in the middle of the highest layer of the roof.
 They were built of wood, and had stone walls around the base.
-From the outside, they look like more complex forms of the Ritual Houses.
+The design for the stave churches most likely developed from ritual houses.
 But the inside was highly decorated with intricate designs.
 Most of these designs depict Jesus, a cross, or the disciples.

+One of the most popular stave churches as recognized by UNESCO is the Urnes Stave Church, located in Sognefjord, Norway, which is still in use today.
+The space utilizes Romanesque styles in wooden form rather than the common stone material.
+It contains semi-circular columns and curved arches.
+The strap-work paneling showcases Viking tradition along with the carvings in the walls displaying fighting animals.
+The decorations are an essential connection between the pre-Christian Nordic traditions and the later Christianity of the Middle Ages as well as representing the artistic style of Scandinavian culture.

 General buildings

 Countryside

 These buildings were built of wood, usually logs similar to “Lincoln Logs" or log - cabin style.
-The roofs were covered in dirt to keep the heat inside the house, and grass was planted in the dirt on the roof to keep it from eroding away.
+The roofs were covered in soil to keep the heat inside the house, and grass was planted in the soil on the roof to keep it from eroding away.
 These buildings were for farming the rough steep fjords.
 The buildings for farms were split into two parts, Innhus and Uthus.
 The Innhus was for food storage, sleeping and living.
 The Uthus were the buildings for animals, tools and animal fodder (animal food), in other words, the Uthus were the barns and silos.

-Viking Longhouse
+Viking longhouse

 Throughout the Norse lands, people lived in longhouses (langhús), which were typically 5 to 7 m wide and anywhere from 15 to 75 m long, depending on the wealth and social position of the owner.
 In much of the Norse region, the longhouses were built around wooden frames on simple stone footings.
 Walls were constructed of planks, of logs, or of wattle and daub.
+The walls were curved inwards to create a boat-like shape similar to the boating houses.
+The walls were covered with clay and vertical poles lined the inside to help create support.
+Multiple internal posts were built for further support.
+The roofs were thatched or slanted.
+Within the house there was a fireplace and flat beds along the wall for sitting or sleeping.
+If the owner did not have stables, the animals were housed in stalls at the end of the longhouse.

+Hospitality was an important tradition for Vikings and travelers could be put up in longhouses.
+Banquets were held frequently to celebrate various festivals, as well as weddings and funerals.
+Specific banquets were held to teach proper etiquette as well as promoting hospitality and how a host should act towards their guests.